 I am running a bit behind (again) this week as I’ve been away from my sewing room a fair bit and I’m also getting a little bit freaked about the workshop I’ll be running this Friday!
 Freaked at the thought of trying to get all the equipment together, work through preparing samples and put the finishing touches to the Into the Woods pattern BUT excited to be finally meeting the class after all the months of preparation 🙂

 First things first: I have a finish to share!
 Yep!
 The blue version of Into the Woods is quilted and bound.
 I’m

-Welcome to Saturday Quilting Bring & Share 🙂 I hope you have time to bring along a project to this virtual sewing day and share in some of the conversations doing the rounds in the Worldwide Quilting Community.
-Please do share your thoughts and links in the comments box at the end of this post.
+Welcome to Saturday Quilting Bring & Share 🙂 Bring along your projects(s) and share in the news and inspiration doing the rounds of the Worldwide Quilting Community.
+Please do add your thoughts and links in the comments box at the end of this post.
 Thank you!

 This week I’ve been working on the blue version of my Into the Woods runner.
 It is basted and quilting has begun.
 The plan was to have finished it by now… But I allowed myself to be distracted… Making fabric baskets as gifts for the